The Best Rotating Car Seats of 2026

 Rotating Car Seats and Safety

-As the needs of specific children and families differ, the basic rules to consider before buying any car seat are that it: 1) fits your child; 2) fits your vehicle; and 3) will be used consistently and correctly, says Colella.
-And while rotating car seats are new to the US, they’re not new globally.
-“While the current selection has boomed over the last few years, they’ve actually been around for decades, especially in Europe,” explains Taylor, because of differences in European car seat safety regulations.
-But are rotating car seats safe?
+And while rotating car seats may feel new in the US, they’re not new globally.
+“While the current selection has boomed over the last few years, they’ve actually been around for decades, especially in Europe,” explains Taylor, largely because of differences in European car seat safety regulations.

 Pay attention to the seat’s construction.
 Some rotating car seats are made from two separate pieces, a base and a shell.
 There is potential for these pieces to separate in the event of a crash, and although this is not supposed to happen, the possibility is always there.

 Construction matters.
-Like infant seats, rotating car seats connect the shell to the base using different mechanisms.
+Like traditional infant seats, rotating car seats connect the shell to the base using different mechanisms.
 Some, like metal-to-metal connections, for example, are more secure than others, such as plastic-to-plastic.

 Consider human error.
 Look for a rotating car seat that minimizes the chances of human error as much as possible.
 Things like an easy-to-read indicator that shows when the seat is locked into position or a feature that helps you know the seat is properly connected to the base can help maximize your chances of using the seat correctly.

 “Rotating car seats are absolutely safe when used correctly,” echoes Taylor.
 “Like all car seats, it’s important to follow the manufacturer’s instructions.”
 Her biggest takeaway is to always be sure the seat is in a locked position when the vehicle is in motion.
 “That rule stands whether the car seat is occupied or unoccupied,” she says.
 She recommends habitually turning the car seat to a locked position whenever you remove baby from the seat.
-Follow these other rotating car seat safety tips:

 Two-piece rotating car seats (base + shell) must always be used together, never on their own.